Origins & History of Full Body Sea Burial

 Specific Historical Account of one such Sea burial

-Several written accounts of Viking sea burials provide some insight into the practice.
-One of the most famous accounts comes from the Viking saga of the funeral of the Norse chieftain, Hákon the Good.
-According to the tale, Hákon died in battle, and his body was placed in a ship along with his weapons and personal belongings.
-The vessel was then set on fire and pushed out to sea, where it eventually sank.
-The saga also describes the elaborate funeral feast that followed the burial, where Hákon’s followers drank to his memory and celebrated his life.
+A number of recorded accounts of Viking marine burials offer some understanding of the custom.
+The Viking saga contains one of the most well-known stories of the funeral of the Norse chieftain, Hákon the Good.
+According to the legend, Hákon was killed in combat and his body was transported on a ship with his personal effects and weaponry.
+The ship was then sent out to sea and set ablaze before sinking.
+The epic also tells of the extravagant feast that took place after the burial, where Hákon’s admirers drank in honor of him and celebrated his life.

 Full-body Burial in Asian Culture